ronakupadhyaya/Reddit-clone/Day1.md

     - `updatedAt`: The timestamp for when the entry was last modified (initially equal to the `createdAt` timestamp)

 ## :warning: :warning: :warning: **IMPORTANT DISCLAIMER** :warning: :warning: :warning:
 We will soon be starting the frontend section of this assignment.
 We strongly advise you to **NOT** focus on styling your application until after you're done.

-You will need to create a Modal in the next part, and you may want to use one of [`react-bootstrap`](https://react-bootstrap.github.io/getting-started.html) or [`semantic-ui-react`](https://react.semantic-ui.com/introduction). **DO NOT** use both as that will cause problems.
+Also, you will need to create a Modal in the next part, and you may want to use one of [`react-bootstrap`](https://react-bootstrap.github.io/getting-started.html) or [`semantic-ui-react`](https://react.semantic-ui.com/introduction). **DO NOT** use both together as that will cause problems.

 ## Part 4: FrontPage
 Now that you've completed all the boring setup stuff, let's create some components!
 The `AppContainer` will serve as the Front Page for the remaining set of instructions.